Commemoration of Founders

 Of these are Adolphus William Ward, Principal of Owens College, Vice Chancellor of the University of Manchester, first Chairman of the Governors, wise in Humanity, eloquent in Literature; Henry Simon, first Treasurer, early Director of the School’s practical affairs, which interest Emily Simon, his wife, long continued.
 Out of her forethought and generosity , Mrs Simon gave to the School its playing fields and further endowed in the University of Manchester an Entrance Scholarship for Withington Girls.
 Caroline Herford, first Secretary, in whose home the decision to found the School was taken; Louisa Lejeune, the longest of the Foundation Governors to serve in office, uniting in her courageous personality those gifts of learning and virtue freely bestowed upon the School by all its Founders.

-In the imagination of our thoughts we keep their name.
+In the imagination of our thoughts keep we their name.

 Latest Withington News